-Name of the Person Filing a Complaint

-(Complair School ID nant): Number:
+Name of the Person Filing a Complaint (Complainant): School ID Number:

-with NYCI ntractor □ Other :
+Affiliation with NYCPM: □ Student □ Faculty □ Staff □ Contractor □ Other:

-Year at N YCPM:
+Year at NYCPM:

 Email:

 Phone:

 Address:

 Date of Occurrence/Incident:

 Location of Occurrence/Incident:

 Country: □ USA □Other

 Description of Complaint / Alleged Sexual Harassment or Sexual Misconduct:

 (please summarize in the space provided and attach additional pages, if needed)

-,

-Name of Person or Persons Who Committed the Offense Against You (if known):

-Names and Contact Information of any Witnesses:
+Name of Person or Persons Who Committed the Offense Against You (if known): N Names and Contact Information of any Witnesses:

-Complainant Signature and Date:

-Name: Date

-Once completed, please submit to:

-For the Internal Use of the Office of Institutional Compliance Only Does the alleged misconduct meet the definition of Sexual Harassment as provided under Title IX?
-YES / NO Did the alleged misconduct occur in the United States?
-YES / NO Did the alleged misconduct occur within an employment or education program where NYCPM exhibits substantial control?
-YES / NO List any supportive measures provided to the Complainant during the initial assessment.
-If no supportive measures were provided, note such and provide reasoning: If the alleged misconduct is not within the scope of Title IX, will the alleged misconduct be addressed under another policy administered by NYCPM?
+- Complainant Signature and Date: Name: Date Once completed, please submit to: For the Internal Use of the Office of Institutional Compliance Only Does th he alleged misconduct meet the definition of Sexual Harassment as provided under Title IX?
+NO Did the YES / N e alleged misconduct occur in the United States?
+NO ne alleged misconduct occur within an employment or education program where NYCPM ontial control?
+NO exhibits ny supportive measures provided to the Complainant during the initial assessment.
+If no supres were provided, note such and provide reasoning: portive alleged misconduct is not within the scope of Title IX, will the alleged misconduct be addresse r policy administered by NYCPM?
 If yes, provide which policy.
-If no, provide reasoning for not addressing.
-Internal File Number: \\\\\ Office of Institutional Compliance Representative: Name: Date
+If no, provide reasoning sing.